domachine/scratchpad/README.md

 # Tests

 I like to wave tests side by side with my code.
-Everything which is named with `_test.js` in the end, is run using [tap](https://github.com/tapjs/node-tap) with the following command:
+Everything which is named with `_test.js` in the end, is run using [ava](https://github.com/sindresorhus/ava) with the following command:

     $ npm test

+As a bonus, the `start` command spins up `ava` in watch mode.

 Happy hacking!